arangodb/spring-data-demo/README.md

 allSorted.forEach(System.out::println);
 ```

-Furthermore it's possible to use pagination combined with sorting.
+Furthermore, it's possible to use pagination combined with sorting.
 With the following code you get the first 5 characters sorted by `name`.

 ``` java
 System.out.println("## Return the first 5 characters sorted by name");